18 Beard Styles for Black Men in 2022

 You don’t have to do too much grooming to keep a full beard in shape.
 You can let it grow further down your neck than some other beard styles for black men.
 However, you might have to tidy up the line at the base of your beard.
 You might also need to trim stray hairs that meander up your cheek.

-The goatee is a popular beard style for black men.
+The goatee is one of the more popular beard styles for black men.
 Although you might think that this is a basic style, you can adapt it to your haircut and face shape.
 It’s versatile.
 If you haven’t had luck growing a goatee in the past, you might want to attempt a different variation.

 A goatee typically consists of a minimal area of hair on the chin.
 A pure goatee doesn’t include a mustache.
 Some people call it a soul patch.
 This type of goatee looks great on round face shapes.

 A pretty boy goatee is appropriate for a diamond face shape.
-It balances out a narrow chin.
+This beard style balances out a narrow chin.
 To achieve this look, grow a goatee on the chin, and connect it with your mustache.
 You can grow a pretty boy goatee to be long and voluminous, curly and lush, or trimmed back.

 You can change the appearance of a pretty boy goatee by shaving it into a Van Dyke.
 To do this, you should grow a mustache and a pure goatee.
 Don’t connect the two on the edges.
 Your soul patch should come to a point below your bottom lip and widen at the chin.
 When you grow the Van Dyke long, it is called an anchor.

-The Balbo is also known as the anchor beard.
+The Balbo is also known as the anchor beard style.
 It’s a type of goatee that’s relatively easy to grow and maintain.
 If you can grow a thick beard, you can develop a Balbo.

 Let your goatee grow as thick as you’d like it to.
 You should pay attention to the line at the edge and bottom of the goatee.
 You can choose to shave off the patch below your bottom lip or leave it longer.